 Crises of moral horizons, freedom, and technology might seem very familiar—and perhaps even more pressing—to readers 30 years later.
 Taylor wrote in the wake of Allan Bloom’s The Closing of the American Mind, Christopher Lasch’s The Culture of Narcissism, and other works arguing that a wave of relativism and self-obsession was drowning modern society.
 In seeing how these uses of subjectivity lead to undercutting the meaning of choice and of larger action Taylor agreed to some extent with these critiques.
 However, he also argued that powerful moral resources could be found within the culture of authenticity, which contained not only degenerate forms of narcissism but also a more elevated kind of self-fulfillment.
 Taylor’s reimagining of the deeper resources of authenticity illuminates contemporary controversies about the self and community.
-He calls it a work of retrieval, i.e. that there is a point to articulate the sources of authenticity in order to understand how both the elevated forms of self-fulfillment and the more narcissistic variants often appeared in the works of the same authors.
+He calls it a work of retrieval, i.e. that there is a point to articulate the sources of authenticity in order to understand how both the elevated forms of self-fulfillment and the more narcissistic variants often appeared in the works of the same authors, both historical and contemporary.

 In Taylor’s telling, the culture of authenticity can partly be derived from revolutions in philosophy in the eighteenth century, as Rousseau (among others) tapped into evolving notions of the inner self.
 A sense of the significance of the inner self has a long legacy; deeply influenced by Catholicism, Taylor presented Augustine as an early explorer of our “reflexive awareness of ourselves.”
 However, the rise of the culture of authenticity dramatically raises the stakes of interiority, granting a sense of “moral importance to a kind of contact with myself, with my own inner nature.”
 Knowing yourself as some particular entity with particular traits, desires, and conditions, i.e. as a particular individual, has achieved great prominence as a contemporary ideal.
 Along with the appearance of Freudian psychoanalysis, many major literary works of the past two centuries—from Wordsworth’s lyrics to Marcel Proust’s labyrinthine In Search of Lost Time—have focused on the drama of the inner self.
 Most bookstores across the world reserve the largest sections of their shelves to “self-help”.

 In talking about our moral landscape, it is easy to see how authenticity could lend support to the concept of an unencumbered self—of freeing the person from all commitments so that she can do her own thing.
 The greedy theme of “me, me, me” can clearly be heard in modern life – including the well-worn trope about the millennial generation that they have a sense of “entitlement”.
 Taylor, however, held that narcissistic norms ultimately subvert the aims of authenticity as an ideal.
-Authenticity rightly understood needs ethical and personal commitments.
+Authenticity, rightly understood, needs ethical and personal commitments.
 Moral human beings striving for greater authenticity requires that we live, he observes, within “horizons of significance.”
 We exercise choices within those horizons, which gain significance only if we recognize their values as in some ways constituting our action rather than the other way around.
 If choice becomes self-ratifying—if every value is right merely because you choose or create it—then choice itself becomes insignificant.
 Thus, “soft relativism self-deconstructs.”
 To live without a background of significance that situates oneself is to be deprived of a meaningful life.
 Self-fulfillment requires something beyond the self.
 Allan Bloom was thus right to scorn narcissistic solipsism as “flattened and narrowed”—a flattening and narrowing that shows why a culture of narcissism is not our culture’s highest expression; it is, in fact, a perversion of authenticity.
 Conversely, our moral landscape is richer and deeper than the “knockers” suppose.

 A similar point applies to our identities, and not merely our moral landscape.
 For Taylor, humans are fundamentally relational beings, and a cultural order that treats all human associations as instrumental and temporary would profoundly damage our ability to flourish.
-The need for ethical and social commitments partly motivates Taylor’s criticism of what he called “the liberalism of neutrality,” which endlessly defers questions of the good life.
+The need for ethical and social commitments partly motivates Taylor’s criticism of what he called “the liberalism of neutrality,” which endlessly shies away from questions of the good life.
 According to Taylor, recognizing the unique difference of others also demands attention to common values.
 But it also emerges from his understanding of Lionel Trilling’s important insight: we become who we are in dialogues with significant others.
 That is, we are not self-made; instead, we gain our identity through the refinement provided by intimate relationships.

 Taylor offers a helpful lens for looking at culture, whether in 1991 or 2022.
 He rejected seeing modern culture as the deterministic unfolding of a single ideological narrative to be either celebrated or deplored.
 He dismissed the “polarized debate between . . . cultural optimism and pessimism” as not only misleading but also “crippling when it comes to engaging in the real, never-completed battle to realize the highest potentialities of our modern culture.”
 Taylor seeks to offer a middle way between completely rejecting modern life and uncritically celebrating it.
 Instead, his work has sought to locate virtues within modernity; seeing those virtues can help combat some of its vices.
-(Along the way, he also rejected in The Malaise of Modernity the argument that modern life is fundamentally determined by broader technological and material conditions; ideas, artistic traditions, and so forth profoundly shape our individual lives and the social order.)
+(Along the way, he also rejected in The Malaise of Modernity the argument that modern life is fundamentally determined by broader technological and material conditions; ideas, artistic traditions, and so forth also profoundly shape our individual lives and the social order.)